 2. How Often Do You Clean Your Roof?

 Debris accumulates on your roof and causes all sorts of problems.
 Not only does it trap water, but it also adds more weight to your roof which can cause leaks.
-Neglecting the gutters can be detrimental to your roof, so you should have them cleaned out to remove any debris trapped inside them.
+Neglecting a roof maintenance schedule can be detrimental to your roof.
+We'd recommend you concider having it cleaned to remove any debris trapped on the roof or in the gutters.

-Doing so prevents any blockages and allows the gutter to drain easily instead of pooling and backing up on your roof.
-A clean roof = fewer repairs, and an avoided replacement.
+Doing preventive roof care clears blockages and allows the water to drain off easily instead of pooling and backing up on your roof.
+A clean roof, equals fewer repairs, and will prevent an early or premature roof replacement.

 3. General Wear and Tear

 Your best bet is to get in contact with a credible roofing contractor to help you make this decision.
-When you’re ready to schedule your inspection, contact RoofCrafters, and one of our friendly experts will contact you as soon as possible.
+When you’re ready to schedule your inspection, our family at RoofCrafters will be here to help.
+You can click the button below and one of our friendly client experience agents will contact you to get started.

 If you’d like to learn more about roof repairs and replacements, feel free to browse the extensive resources available to you in our learning center.
 Knowledge is power, right?
 We recommend reading “Does Homeowner’s Insurance Cover Roof Repairs?”